Reflect in the historical small-town of Gettysburg with a solo travel adventure that will leave you refreshed and inspired.

 It’s lunchtime!
 If you’re looking for some company while you eat, hop on a Savor Gettysburg Food Tour.
 Sample some of the best cuisine in the area while exploring historic downtown Gettysburg.
 Take note of some shops and museums that you may want to come back to and explore on your own.

-In the evening, laugh, ponder and reflect with a show at the Majestic Theater or Gettysburg Community Theatre.
+In the evening, laugh, ponder and reflect with a show at the Majestic Theater.
 Choose from live performances, musical entertainment and independent movies – the great thing about solo travel is it’s completely up to you to decide.

-Before departing for home, get creative with a class at the Adams County Arts Council or Board & Brush Creative Studio.
+Before departing for home, get creative with a class at the Adams County Arts Council or Under the Horizon Pottery Arts Studio.
 Learn a new skill or work on your existing ones.

 If you prefer the kitchen to a canvas, check out Hollabaugh Bros.
 Inc. Fruit Farm and Market or Oyler’s Organic Farms & Market.
 Both offer cooking classes instructing you on how to whip up tasty dishes with fresh ingredients from the farm.